confiwent/AcademicPages/index.md

 ## News

+- [Oct.
+2023] Our paper titled "Successor Feature-Based Transfer Reinforcement Learning for Video Rate Adaptation with Heterogeneous QoE Preferences" was accepted by IEEE Transactions on Multimedia (TMM), 2023!

 - [Sep.
 2023] Our paper titled "Doubly Robust Augmented Transfer for Meta-Reinforcement Learning" was accepted by NeurIPS 2023!

 - [Oct.
 2022] Our paper titled "Improving Generalization for Neural Adaptive Video Streaming via Meta Reinforcement Learning" was honored with the **Top Paper Award** by ACM Multimedia 2022!